Climate Change Adaptation Plan

 - In 2011, the National Round Table on the Economy and the Environment calculated that the costs of climate change in Canada could grow to be between $21-$43 billion by the year 2050, almost 1% of the estimated total GDP- a cost that will have to be partially shouldered by local communities and regions.

 A climate change adaptation plan is a long-term strategy that helps communities deal with the impacts, risks, and opportunities that come with a changing climate.
 An effective adaptation plan will help reduce those costs and impacts for Norfolk County and help create a more sustainable and resilient community.

 In early 2019, Norfolk County was awarded a Federation of Canadian Municipalities (FCM) grant to tackle critical issues related to climate change County-wide.
 Part of the funding is being used to develop the adaptation plan, which is scheduled to be completed in June 2020.
 Our project process and milestones are illustrated below.

-This project is about learning from staff, decision makers, residents and stakeholders found within Norfolk County.
+This project is about learning from staff, decision-makers, residents and stakeholders found within Norfolk County.
 We want to hear from you about your experiences, questions, concerns, and priorities related to climate change.
-We have launched our online engagement tool and are looking for your thoughts and input!

 Click on the image below to access the interactive survey